ommoore/ArduinoProjects/README.md

   **Description:** \
   Arduino Mega2560 receiving a string over UART Serial and retransmitting with toggled case.
   Modified from example from: FastBit Embedded Brain Academy (Udemy) course.

-## Smart_Watering_System
-  **Description:** \
-  Elecrow smart watering system for 1-4 plants using a system of 4 capacitive moisture sensors, 4 relays and one pump.
-LCD functionality for \ monitoring real-time moisture readings.
-Modification of original source code.